siku4/postgres-operator/docs/administrator.md

 resources can be [configured](reference/operator_parameters.md#kubernetes-resources).
 Note, that the operator performs **no** further syncing of them.

-Previous releases created RoleBindings to the operator ClusterRole.
+Until v1.3.1, RoleBindings pointed to the operator ClusterRole by default.
 This can still be configured but is not recommended as the Postgres Pods should only run with the least privileges required for Patroni to work.
-By default, the namespaced RBAC resources are named like the ones for operator but with a `-patroni` suffix.
+By default, the namespaced RBAC resources are named `postgres-pod`.

 ### Give K8s users access to create/list `postgresqls`